What is an entrepreneur?

 To find out all you need to know about current rates, visit the Guichet unique des formalités d'entreprises website.

-You now have all the keys you need to embark on your entrepreneurial adventure!
+You now have all the keys in hand to embark on your entrepreneurial adventure!
 So what are you waiting for?

 Written by our expert Cyril SCHWASTIAK